gilch/hissp/README.md

 #### Radical Extensibility
 Python is already a really nice language, so why do we need Hissp?

-The answer is *Metaprogramming*: code that writes code.
+The answer is *metaprogramming*: code that writes code.
 When you can shape the language itself to fit your problem domain, the inexpressible becomes ordinary.